UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 ![website-example-sean-halpin.png](../assets/website-example-sean-halpin.png)

+#### Feedback from
+1. First person:
+   - Intense contrast of the pink color stands out and doesn't fit well.

 ### Digital Designer & frontend developer portfolio
 Link: [Marc Thomas](http://mrcthms.com/)

 ![website-example-marc-thomas.png](../assets/website-example-marc-thomas.png)

+#### Feedback from
+1. First person:
+   - The text is hard to read; I would suggest changing the color or modifying the colors of the triangles to improve readability.

 ### Senior frontend developer
 Link: [Brittany Chiang](https://brittanychiang.com/)

 ![website-example-brittany-chiang.png](../assets/website-example-brittany-chiang.png)

+#### Feedback from
+1. First person
+   - I would try to move the dates more to the left to fill up this side.
+   - Some experimentation is needed because the right side is occupied by a lot of content, while the left side appears too empty.

 ### Some web developers group
 Link: [Animal](https://animalmade.com/)

 ![website-example-animal.png](../assets/website-example-animal.png)

+#### Feedback from
+1. First person:
+   - This one is nice.

 ## Found templates